emileewest/week6/assignment.md

 #Which sold more, bobbles or widgets?

-#If Bobbles are $10.99 and Widgets are $15.99 calculate overall revenue for each product (sales x price).
+#If Bobbles are $10.99 and Widgets are $15.99, calculate the overall revenue for each product (sales x price).
 Which product made the most revenue?

 #Which region and product sold the least?